How to Trademark a Logo in the USA?(2023)

 Introduction

-A logo is one of the millions of forms of intellectual property.
+A logo is one of millions of forms of intellectual property.
 It is a type of IP where trademarks and copyrights overlap.
 Let’s dive deep into what a logo means, how to trademark a logo in the USA, and how it solidifies the ownership over the particular invention.

 What is a Logo?